RachWalm/spelling-game/README.md

 I choose 'showModal()' not just 'show()' so that the rest of the page becomes inert.

-CSS code was written to make the backdrop of the page of the dialog slightly opalescent and a darker colour.
+CSS code was written to make the backdrop behind the dialog slightly opalescent and a darker colour.
 I liked the opalescence of 0.7 on experimentation.

 ```css
 dialog::backdrop {